 In addition, the RNC is also responsible for reviewing the structure, size and composition of the Board and arranging the Board's annual performance review alongside formulating plans for succession for both non-executive and executive directors and reviewing Board committee memberships.

-The RNC is chaired by a Non-Executive Director and meets at least quarterly, with the Chief Executive Officer, Chief Financial Officer and Head of HR usually in attendance.
+The RNC is chaired by an Independent Non-Executive Director and meets at least quarterly, with the Chief Executive Officer, Chief Financial Officer and Chief People Officer usually in attendance.